 With the location which is not far from Bangkok, Hua Hin is the ideal place for a relaxing trip to get back energy after a long day of tiredness by the hustle and bustle of the Thailand capital.
 This land possesses many beautiful beaches, water sports activities, bars, along with historical sites, golf courses, shopping malls and much more.
 All are waiting for those who love to explore and want to relax in the tropical atmosphere to come and experience.
 Let’s discover the beautiful, charming and vibrant destination through this Hua Hin travel guide and Hua Hin travel blog (Hua Hin blog) — The fullest guide for a budget trip to Hua Hin for the first-timers, with best places to visit, top things to do and experiences in Hua Hin with self-sufficient travel experience to feel the fullest place with Living Nomads below.

-- Top 10 best places to visit in Hua Hin, Thailand
+- Hua Hin places to visit — Top 10 best places to visit in Hua Hin, Thailand

 - Top beaches in Pattaya — Top 7 most beautiful & best beaches in Pattaya, Thailand